Fiedzia/python-dsl-presentation/slides.md

 * HTML
 * CSS
 * SQL
+* Django ORM
 * Programming languages

-(programming languages are out of scope of this presentation, but you can use all the tools we discuss today to build and process them)
+(programming languages are out of scope of this presentation, but you can use the tools we discuss today to design and process them)

 !SLIDE left

 ## Reasons to create your own DSL and related tools:

-* Provide easy to understand way of encoding domain-specific-knowledge
+* Provide easy to understand/write/process way of encoding domain-specific-knowledge
-* You  work people not familiar with programming languges
+* You work with people not familiar with programming languages
 * programming languge you are using is not suitable to work with given domain
-* You want to process existing DSL
+* You want to process existing code for some DSL in a way no existing tool supports

 !SLIDE left

 ## My motivation

 * There are many job types, every type has its own terminology and concepts
-* We needed a way to write down this knowledge to build set of job categories and assing them to jobs
+* We needed a way to write down this knowledge to build set of job categories and assign them to jobs
-* People who have this knowledge are not developers, so they needed simplified tools they can work with easily
+* People who have this knowledge are not developers, so they needed simple tools they can work with easily
 * We decided to create set of rules, where each rule may define conditions and actions
 * rule may contain arbitrarily complex conditions